mylesblasonato/fablecraft.github.io/index.md

 ## Welcome to GitHub Pages

 Welcome to the homepage of FableCraft.
-An interactive-fiction framework for Unity that utilizes Bolt in crafting the flow of your narrative.
-Please follow the below steps to get up to speed using this Unity3D tool:
+An interactive-fiction framework for Unity that utilizes Bolt to create story flow.
+Please follow the steps below to get up to speed using FableCraft:

 1. Feel free to download the Git project [here](https://github.com/mylesblasonato/FableCraft.git)
 2. Check out the Wiki [here](https://slimwiki.com/fablecraft)